-Technical and Administrative Support - Levels 1, 2, and 3 Individual Contributor - Levels 1,2, 3, 4, 5, and 6
+23 24 Technical and Administrative Support - Levels 1, 2, and 3 Individual Contributor - Levels 1,2, 3, 4, 5, and 6 and levels along with representative duties and examples of titles.

 Any new job family classification and any deletions of a job family or families in the current classifications will be subject to consideration by the Academic Professional Appeals Advisory Committee and agreement between the University and the Association.